Transitional Doctorate Informational Webinar:

 Are the online classes synchronous or asynchronous?
 In other words, are they in “real time?”

-All the classes are online and synchronous with the exception of Application of Inter-Professional Communication.
+All the classes are online and synchronous with the exception of Application of Inter-Professional Communication, which includes an observation experience in your home town.
 They occur in “real time” and are interactive.
 Students and teachers can see and hear each other.
-The program is 100% online and will not involve any on ground instruction.
+The program is 100% online and will not involve any travel to a campus.

 What does “online” mean in relation to the Application of Inter-Professional Communication course and how is it different compared to the other courses that have designated class times?